freeskylier/lier/Questions-and-Answers.md

 ### <a name="howto"/> How do I download Lantern?

-Lantern is still in private beta.
-You can request an invitation and updates [here](https://getlantern.us2.list-manage.com/subscribe/post?u=0ac18298d5d0330dcda8f48aa&id=f06770f311).
+You can download the latest version of Lantern from our website, [here](https://getlantern.org).

 ### <a name="know"/> I live in an uncensored region and don't know anyone in a censored region.
 Can I still help?